suffolklibraries/florian/about/legal-information/complaints-procedure/index.md

 sidebar: about
 breadcrumb: about
 hnav: about
+excerpt: What to do if you’re not happy with our service.
 ---

 Suffolk Libraries views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the person who has made the complaint.